CiNA Explorer - NAACCR Cancer Statistics

 -

-Rates by age refer to a rate for a specified age group for the most recent 5-year time period.
-NAACCR provides data for 20 separate age groups.
-Rates by age are also referred to as age-specific rates.
+Age-specific rates refer to a rate for a specified age group for the most recent 5-year time period.
+NAACCR provides data for 19 separate age groups.

 Survival